gpzhu/enmRoute/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The aim of this package is to use ecological niche model prediction to optimize biodiversity survey in an expected areas.
+The aim of this package is to use ecological niche model prediction to optimize biodiversity survey in an expected area.

 The goal of the package is to capture more individuals in field surveys by using our ecological niche model-based route tool.